Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-It is important to point out that the snow products are an imperfect proxy for lake ice, because a lake can be frozen but not snow-covered, especially near freeze-up when it has not yet snowed onto the ice.
-Also, mixed ice and water cases go undetected in MSP~\citep{snowmap}.
+It is important to point out that the snow products are an imperfect proxy for lake ice because a lake can be frozen but not snow-covered, especially near freeze-up when it has not yet snowed onto the ice.
+Also, mixed ice and water cases go undetected in the MODIS snow product~\citep{snowmap}.
 Fig.~\ref{fig:comparison_MSP}c shows that the snow products are less consistent with the manually annotated ground truth than our ice maps.
-In fact, most deviations between our estimates and the snow products occur around the transition dates, mostly freeze-up.
-Additionally, MSP and VSP use a less conservative cloud mask than we do (accepting not only \textit{confident clear} and \textit{probably clear}, but also \textit{uncertain clear} as cloud-free).
-Despite these issues, the inter-comparison provides a sanity check for our results.
-For completeness, we note that our algorithm has similar issue and thin ice is sometimes confused with water: firstly, snow-free ice is rare and underrepresented in the training set.
+Most deviations between our estimates and the snow products occur around the transition dates, mostly freeze-up.
+Additionally, MODIS and VIIRS snow products use a less conservative cloud mask than we do (accepting not only \textit{confident clear} and \textit{probably clear}, but also \textit{uncertain clear} as cloud-free).
+Despite these issues, the inter-comparison provides a second check for our ML products.
+For completeness, we note that our algorithm has a similar issue and thin ice is sometimes confused with open water: firstly, snow-free ice is rare and underrepresented in the training set.
 Secondly, it appears predominantly near the transition dates (especially freeze-up) when we do not have pixel-accurate ground truth.
-Thirdly, thin ice and water are difficult to distinguish, we observed that even human interpreters at times confused them when interpreting webcam images.
+Thirdly, thin ice and open water are difficult to distinguish, we observed that even human interpreters at times confused them when interpreting webcam images.

 It is interesting to note that, for both sensors, the mean MAD is inversely proportional to the lake area (see Fig.~\ref{fig:comparison_MSP}b).
 This hints at residual errors in the products' geolocation, which would affect smaller lakes more due to the larger fraction of pixels near the lake outline.
-Besides the $<\!$~0.5 pixel inaccuracy of our maps, inaccurate geolocation of the snow products has been reported (more for MODIS, less for VIIRS) especially for freshwater bodies, due to uncertainties in gridding, reprojection etc.~\citep{snowmap}.
+Besides the $<0.5$-pixel inaccuracy of our maps, inaccurate geolocation of the snow products has been reported (more for MODIS, less for VIIRS) especially for freshwater bodies, due to uncertainties in gridding, reprojection etc.~\citep{snowmap}.